yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C02a-Advanced_CPP.md

     d2.printDogName();      // const version called
 }
 ```
-So this is how a `const` function can be overloaded with a non-`const` function.
+So this is how a `const` method can be overloaded with a non-`const` function.

 ### Overloading `const` Reference Parameter